What Is Operations Leadership?

 The most common types of day-to-day business operations may include:

-1. Inventory Management: Tracking and managing stock levels, ordering new supplies, and coordinating with suppliers.
+1. Inventory Management: Inventory management is the tracking and managing stock levels, ordering new supplies, and coordinating with suppliers.

 2. Product or Service Delivery: Ensuring timely delivery, managing logistics, and monitoring the quality of products or services.